jinghangli98/7T_RF_serverUsage/README.md

 Then you should be able to type in ```localhost:8889``` in your browser to connect to the jupyterlab session.
 You may be asked to enter a token which will be the random letters and numbers following the ```http://obelix:8888/lab?token=``` you will also be able to assign a password which I recommend for convenience

+## Visual Studio Code
+While jupyter lab is illustrative to use at first, VS Code is a better option when actually training the final model with better code organization.
+To start working remotely using VS Code one can use VS Code ssh plug-ins